SGA Elections will be held March 22, 23, & 24, 2023.

 - Candidate shall have earned at least nine (12) credit hours at Delgado Community College.

-- All candidates shall, at time of filing for office, have an accumulated and overall grade point average (GPA) of: ALL Officers 2.5
+- All candidates shall, at time of filing for office, have an accumulated and overall grade point average (GPA) of: two point five (2.5) [Charity School of Nursing SGA two point zero (2.0)].

 Qualifications for Senators: